sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. attribute:: pos

-    The atom's position in global coordinates.
+    The atom's position in global coordinates, transformed by the entity transformation.
 Also available as :meth:`GetPos`.

+    Read-only.

+    :type: :class:`~ost.geom.Vec3`

+  .. attribute:: original_pos

+    The atom's untransformed position in global coordinates.
+Also available as :meth:`GetOriginalPos`.

     Read-only.

     :type: :class:`~ost.geom.Vec3`